Beware of Phishing Attacks: How Cybercriminals Exploit Domain Names

 - Conduct Security Awareness and Anti-Phishing Training for you and your staff

-- Consider 24x7x365 Cyber Security Operations Center security monitoring for your network
+- Consider around the clock Cyber Security Operations Center security monitoring for your network

 - Ensure that your Anti-Virus scan engines are up to date and contain Endpoint Detection & Response (EDR)